verzada/DeveloperChocolateyScripts/README.md

 ## Resharper
 Is a bit of a pain to install for now because of how the installer works (ref https://chocolatey.org/packages/resharper-ultimate-all).
-Added the default arguments for the ultimate all install.